Updated 14th April 2022

 There’s no fixed diet plan for reducing insulin resistance.
 Scientists have drawn up some guidelines, but they recognize that a personalized approach is best.

-The ZOE at-home test analyzes your blood sugar and blood fat responses to food — as well as the unique range of bacteria that live in your gut — to tell you which are the best foods for you.
+The ZOE at-home test analyzes your blood sugar and blood fat responses to food — as well as the unique range of bacteria that live in your gut — to tell you which foods are best for you.

 You can take a free quiz to find out more.